zanemilo/DSA_Analysis_and_Design/README.md

 During the development process, I encountered several roadblocks:

-    Debugging Errors: I frequently encountered errors while developing the program.
+-Debugging Errors: I frequently encountered errors while developing the program.
 To overcome these, I regularly consulted resources such as Stack Overflow, YouTube, GeeksforGeeks, and W3Schools to troubleshoot and debug the issues.

-    Tracking Data Flow: Initially, I struggled to follow the flow of where courses were being stored.
+-Tracking Data Flow: Initially, I struggled to follow the flow of where courses were being stored.
 To resolve this, I slowed down and mapped out how each data structure worked within the program and interacted with one another.
 This helped me realize that I needed to store the course structure in a node before inserting it into the binary search tree, rather than directly storing pointers to the course structure.

 ## Expansion of Software Design Approach